OHV Mapping Conventions

 Not much to say here: follow the International Specification for Orienteering Maps!
 On the IOF website or get a nice colour booklet from the MAPsport Shop.

-There are one or two things that need to be changed when printing at these larger scales.
+There are one or two things that need to be changed when printing at these different scales.

 Basemaps for these maps will normally come from commissioned photogrammetry, or from previous maps which have started as photogrammetry.
 Fieldwork is recommended at 1:7500 to prevent putting too much on the map.
 However there is a case for fieldwork at 1:5000 for those without perfect eyesight or using less than perfect basemaps, eg OCAD prints off a home printer.

-2. Maps for MTB-Orienteering, Street and Park-Trail orienteering on Foot, and Small Rogaines, to be printed at scales of 1:20,000 and smaller
+2. Maps for MTB-Orienteering, Street and Park-Trail orienteering on Foot, and Small Rogaines, to be printed at scales of around 1:20,000

 Use the MTBO specifications and a scale of 1:20,000.
 But basically the urban area is a stick-to-the-tracks situation so the MTBO recommendations are fine for street events.
 The runners have shown no signs of even noticing!

 There is a version of the MTBO specifications in the printed ISOM but there are later ones on the web, and there are one or two NZ recommendations.
-Link to these from the MTBO Resources page on the MTBONZ website.
+Link to these from the Mapping section of the ONZ website.

 There are heaps of private areas in suburbia and neither the khaki green nor the vertical black stripes looks great when there is a lot of it.
 We have used a special colour 50% grey which is placed at the bottom of the colour hierarchy so that it can be drawn under the whole map.
 All other colours appear on top and when a boundary changes there may be one object to change rather than two adjoining objects.
 A byproduct is that white has to be explicitly drawn, it isn't just an absence of anything else as usual.
 That's OK, there isn't much of it.